Materials-Data-Science-and-Informatics/somesy/docs/manual.md

 !!! warning

     Each output file, such as package.json file, have its required fields and these fields are enforced by `somesy`.
 However, in case of mono-repos or multi-package repositories, some of the fields could be omitted, such as `version`.
-Therefore, we suggest users to set `pass_validation` to `true` if this is the case. `somesy` will fail otherwise.
+For `pyproject.toml` files, the preferred solution is to list those fields under `dynamic` (e.g. `dynamic = ["version"]`) — somesy will then skip validation and sync for those fields.
+For other formats, or as a last resort, you can set `pass_validation` to `true` in the somesy config to bypass validation entirely. `somesy` will fail otherwise.

 The example above shows a project with a `package.json` file in the root folder and 2 packages in it.
 Three files are set here so all of them will be updated according to ground truth of `somesy project metadata`.